amooose/gb-symbol-GhidraBoy-Import/README.md

 # gb-symbol-GhidraBoy-Import
-Takes the symbol file generated from rgblink (any similarly formatted) and imports it into Ghidra for use with [GhidraBoy](https://github.com/Gekkio/GhidraBoy) extension
+Takes the Gameboy symbol file generated from rgblink (any similarly formatted) and imports it into Ghidra for use with [GhidraBoy](https://github.com/Gekkio/GhidraBoy) extension

 Accepted Symbol format:
 `XX:XXXX LABEL`